beginning of content

 How is complex PTSD diagnosed?

-Complex PTSD has only been recognised as a mental health condition relatively recently.
 It can be difficult to diagnose.
-It may be confused with other mental health problems, such as other forms of PTSD, depression and borderline personality disorder.
+It may be confused with other mental health problems, such as:

-To diagnose complex PTSD, your doctor or mental health professional will ask you about your symptoms and how they affect your life.
+To diagnose CPTSD, your doctor or mental health professional will ask you about:

 How is complex PTSD treated?

-Types of psychological therapy that can help include:
+There are different types of psychological therapy that can help.
+These include:

 Resources and support

-Call Head to Health on 1800 595 212 for advice and to get connected to local mental health services.
-You can also visit the Head to Health website for information on trauma and PTSD.
+Call Medicare Mental Health on 1800 595 212 for advice and to get connected to local mental health services.
+Check the operating times.
+You can also visit the Medicare Mental Health website for information on trauma and PTSD.

 Support for young people